June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 How it works

-You answer items describing typical thoughts and behaviors.
-The report highlights signature strengths and suggests ways to apply them across work, relationships, and personal goals.
-See VIA’s official resources for more on the science behind the survey.3
+You respond to items about typical thoughts and actions.
+The report highlights signature strengths and offers practical ideas for applying them across work, relationships, and goals.
+See VIA’s official resources for more on the science behind the survey3.

 Common uses